-With drowning as the third leading cause of unintentional injury death worldwide, the World Health Organization recommends that all countries create a Water Safety Plan that addresses a nation’s drowning problem.
-While not having the highest drowning rate, the U.S. does have a drowning rate higher than in Australia, the UK, Austria, Barbados, and Jamaica, for example.1 Every day in the U.S., about 10 people die from unintentional drowning.
-Of these, two are children aged 14 or younger.
-Drowning ranks fifth among the leading causes of unintentional injury death in the U.S.2
+With drowning as the third leading cause of unintentional injury death worldwide, the World Health Organization recommends that all countries create a water safety plan that addresses a nation’s drowning problem.
+While not having the highest drowning rate, the U.S. does have a drowning rate higher than in Australia, the UK, Austria, Barbados, and Jamaica, for example.

-According to the WHO, coastal drowning in the United States alone accounts for $273 million each year in direct and indirect costs.3
+According to the WHO, coastal drowning in the United States alone accounts for $273 million each year in direct and indirect costs.

 Our Approach to Drowning Prevention:

 Building A Drowning Prevention Plan: Our Focus Areas

 - Data and public health surveillance: The ZAC Foundation is partnering with organizations to actively monitor data surrounding fatal and non-fatal drownings.

 - Lifeguards & Supervision: The national lifeguard shortage has brought about an additional challenge that is a crucial factor in maintaining water safety.
 Lifeguards play a key role in ensuring a safe environment for swimmers at pools and public beaches.
 The ZAC Foundation works with organizations to create standards of supervision, lifeguard re-certifications, and more.
-Read more about our POV on the lifeguard shortage in 2021, here.
+Read more about our POV on the lifeguard shortage in 2021.

 - Life jackets/personal flotation devices: We work to increase the use of Coast Guard certified and approved life jackets as a means of keeping children safe in water.

 - Rescue & CPR: Addressing CPR and rescue training among water watchers is key to water safety.

 - Swimming lessons: The ZAC Foundation works alongside our partners to build water competency among children across the nation.
 We identify water-safe behaviors and work to develop policies around water safety education for children of all ages.